databoy-eng/Project-TMDB-Data-Analysis-/README.md

 Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.
 The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of dollars, accounting for inflation over time.

-### Data Files
+### Data Files/Folder

-This project contains 2 files and 2 folder:
+This project contains 2 files and 2 folders:

 1) data.csv : The dataset file containing 10k+ entries of movies that I have worked on.
 2) report.ipynb : The investigation of the dataset has been done in this jupyter notebook file.